Start training: Queensland endurance events to get the heart racing

 If you’re not ready for a full marathon just yet, there’s also the option of a 31.6km, half marathon, 10km, 5km and even ocean swims.

-What you need: Enough energy left to boogie your way through the seven live music stations you will encounter on each of the four laps of the marathon course.
+What you need: Enough energy left to boogie your way through the seven live music stations, you’ll encounter on each of the four laps of the marathon course.

 How to reward yourself: After slogging through 42.2km treat yourself to Noosa’s best food and wine options.